Your DayBack for FileMaker Account

 Signing Out or Switching Accounts

-DayBack includes a FileMaker script that will sign you out of your account so you can sign into another.
-This can be useful if your trial has expired and you'd like to sign into another account.
+DayBack includes a FileMaker script that allows you to sign out of your account so you can sign into another.
+This is especially useful if your trial has expired and you need to access another account.

-You can also sign out by clicking on the 3-dots menu in the upper right and clicking "Sign Out" (those dots are sometimes replaced by a green envelope if you have unread announcements):
+Alternatively, you can sign out by clicking on the three-dot menu ( ) in the upper right corner and selecting "Sign Out."
+(Note: Sometimes, these dots are replaced by a green envelope ( ) if you have unread announcements.)

 How Many DayBack Accounts Does Each User Need?

-DayBack is sold per user, and users aren't necessarily everyone in your company, just those people who need access to the DayBack Calendar interface.
+Remember, DayBack is sold on a per-user basis, which doesn’t necessarily include everyone in your company—just those who need access to the DayBack Calendar interface.

 Managing Multiple Accounts as a Developer

-If you're logging into multiple DayBack solutions as part of your work, it's a good practice to sign out of DayBack before and log back in before getting to work.
-If you had "remember me" checked when you last signed in, DayBack remembered you in local storage and signed you into the last DayBack group you used (groups are described below).
-You'll want to sign out in the new calendar before logging in again.
-Signing out is described above.
+If you regularly log into multiple DayBack solutions as part of your work, it's important to sign out of DayBack and log back in before starting on a new project.
+If you had the "remember me" option selected during your last login, DayBack will automatically sign you into the last DayBack group you used (groups are explained below).
+To avoid this, sign out of the current calendar before logging into another one.
+The steps for signing out are described above.

-The easiest option is to configure DayBack to automatically sign users based on their FileMaker login or user record.
-This way, DayBack picks up your FileMaker user/account, and neither you nor your clients need to log into DayBack after having logged into the FileMaker solution.
-Here's a description of how to set that up: Creating and Signing-In Users Automatically in DayBack For FileMaker
+- Automatic Sign-In: The easiest approach is to configure DayBack to automatically sign users in based on their FileMaker login or user record.
+This allows DayBack to recognize your FileMaker user/account, eliminating the need for you or your clients to log into DayBack after signing into the FileMaker solution.
+You can set this up by following the instructions here: Creating and Signing-In Users Automatically in DayBack For FileMaker.

-If you're not logging in as one of your client's users, the automatic user creation above may add you as a new user to your client's DayBack account.
-And they may not want to pay for that additional "user."
-If that's the case, we can add a free developer user to any DayBack account you're working with which already has at least three users.
-Just let us know which deployments you'd like this dev account added to.
-It's probably easiest to send us the email address of one of the DayBack admins, or you can send us the account's "group token" found on the "Me" tab of DayBack's admin settings under "Users and Billing."
+- Developer Accounts: If you're not logging in as one of your client's users, the automatic user creation feature might add you as a new user to your client's DayBack account, which could incur an additional user fee.
+To avoid this, we can add a free developer user to any DayBack account you're working with that already has at least three users.
+Simply let us know which deployments you'd like this developer account added to.
+It's easiest to provide us with the email address of one of the DayBack admins, or you can send us the account's "group token" found under the "Me" tab in DayBack's admin settings under "Users and Billing."

 What's Linked to My DayBack Account?
 Can I Share My Account with Another User?

-Each DayBack account supports three simultaneous logins-- be that a user and a developer sharing the same account, or a user logged into their laptop and desktop at the same time.
-(Please get in touch if you need a plan where more than 3 simultaneous logins are permitted--for example, you have a semi-public WebDirect site where users log in anonymously.)
+Each DayBack account allows up to three simultaneous logins.
+This could mean a user and a developer sharing the same account, or a user logged in on both their laptop and desktop at the same time.
+If you require more than three simultaneous logins—for example, for a semi-public WebDirect site where users log in anonymously—please reach out to discuss a plan that suits your needs.

-In addition to the field mapping and settings, your DayBack account contains your bookmarks and, if you're using DayBack with Google, Office 365, or Basecamp calendars, it also includes permission to access those calendars.
-Keep this in mind when sharing your DayBack account as you're also sharing access to these calendars and to your bookmarks.
+Your DayBack account contains more than just field mapping and settings; it also includes your bookmarks and, if you're using DayBack with Google, Office 365, or Basecamp calendars, it contains the permissions to access those calendars.
+Be mindful of this when sharing your DayBack account, as it also grants access to these calendars and your bookmarks.

 What is My DayBack "Group"?

-A number of things are shared across all the users (personal accounts) in your group.
-Users in a group share the same settings in Admin Settings, including which sources are visible for the users of that group.
-That includes custom actions, event actions, button actions, and CSS.
-Any bookmarks shared beyond "just me" are available to the group.
+Several key settings and features are shared among all users (personal accounts) within your group.
+These include Admin Settings, which determine which sources are visible to users in the group.
+Shared settings also include custom actions, event actions, button actions, and CSS.
+Additionally, any bookmarks shared beyond the "just me" setting are accessible to everyone in the group.

-If you're a DayBack admin, you can invite new users into your group on the "Users & Billing" tab inside DayBack's Admin Settings.
+If you're a DayBack admin, you can invite new users to join your group through the "Users & Billing" tab in DayBack's Admin Settings.